 Well designed training with plyometrics increases speed and explosive power while simultaneously enhancing coordination and agility.
 Moreover, workouts also appear to require a relatively small amount of plyometric exercises to still see improved athletic performance.
 So start crushing that last sprint time, find new heights with Zion’s vertical jump, and spin through Barry Sanders’ agility.

-But before jumping right in, it is important that baseline levels of physical strength, flexibility, and proprioception are met before attacking plyometrics training.
+But before jumping right into plyometrics, basic baseline levels of physical strength, flexibility, and proprioception are required.

 Assuming that is the case, a carefully planned out training regimen can complement traditional weight lifting/resistance training with plyometrics.
-But, the two are not recommended to overlap on days that incorporate high rest/high weight repetitions.
+However, the two do not overlap on days that incorporate high rest/high weight repetitions.

 Why plyometric training or ‘plyos’ are here to stay